THE FUJIFILM X100V: real life review

 The X100V is capable of delivering great performances and high image quality, it only failed me when exposed to intense heavy rain.
 Unless you are planning to use it on the rain forest, to create the new advertising campaign for Gucci, or to shoot the cover for Vogue Magazine, I absolutely recommend it.

-FUJI X100V is as good as, almost, any other camera on the market.
+Other than that, the FUJI X100V is as good as, almost, any other camera on the market.